Gaussian and bootstrap approximations for functional principal component regression: Statistical applications

 We made several observations about these test statistics.
 First, the supremum statistic $S_{\mathrm{sup},J}$ is analyzed for the first time in our work.
 Although its validity for testing $H_0:\beta=0$ does not follow directly from classical theory, it emerges immediately from our approximation result in \autoref{thmMain} together with (i) continuity of the supremum norm mapping on $\W^{1,2}([0,1])$ ensured by an embedding theorem and (ii) the continuity and boundedness of the density of the absolute supremum of a Gaussian process; see Lemmas~\ref{lemSobolevEmb} and~\ref{lemSupDensity} of the Appendix for these observations, respectively.
+The extra condition $J^{3/4} \sum_{j>J} \g_j \langle \beta, \phi_j \rangle^2 = o(1)$ is mild, which covers most decay rates; for instance, if $\g_j \asymp j^{-a}$ and $|\langle \beta, \phi_j \rangle| \asymp j^{-b}$ for some $a>1$ and $b>1/2$, then it is satisfied when $a+2b>7/4$.
 On the other hand, the $L^2$ statistic $S_{\mathrm{sq,J}}$ is essentially equivalent to those used by \citet{CFMS03, HMV13, lei14, KSM16}.
 Its sampling distribution is shown to be approximated with a (scaled) chi-square distribution with $J$ degrees of freedom, as established by prior work such as \cite{KSM16} and \cite{KH24} under stringent assumptions, where the bootstrap result in the latter work can be a direct consequence of \autoref{thmMain}.
 More generally, \autoref{thmMain} combined with \autoref{lemWSDcont} of the Appendix implies that a bootstrap approximation under the Wasserstein distance hold for any Lipschitz continuous function of $T_J$.

-To facilitate comparison with existing test procedures, we adopt the simulation settings of \cite{LL25}, enabling us to compare our test statistics with their proposed test and with the methods by \cite{HMV13, lei14, SC15} that \cite{LL25} have been already assessed.
-Among these, only the test by \cite{SC15} does not rely on functional principal components.
-We call these four tests the benchmark methods throughout this section.
+To facilitate numerical comparison with existing test procedures, we adopt the simulation settings of \cite{LL25}, enabling us to compare our test statistics with their proposed test and with the methods by \cite{HMV13, lei14, SC15} that \cite{LL25} have been already assessed.
+Among these, only the test by \cite{SC15} does not rely on FPCs.
+We call these four tests the benchmark methods in what follows.
 We generate random samples $\{(Y_i,X_i)\}_{i=1}^n$ of size $n \in \{50, 200\}$ from the SoFR model \eqref{eq_sofr}, imposing $\eo[X]=0$ and $\eo[Y]=0$, hence $\ap=0$, for simplicity.
 The functional regressors $\{X_i\}_{i=1}^n$ are independent centered Gaussian processes with the Mat\'{e}rn covariance function